stavzilber21/stavzilber21/README.md

  [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Hi+there+👋+🙋‍♀️+welcome!!!)](https://git.io/typing-svg)

-My name is Stav Zilber, I'm a Computer Science & Mathematics BSc student at Ariel University 3rd year.
+Hey, my name is Stav Zilber 🙋‍♀️
+I graduated with a bachelor's degree in computer science and mathematics. looking for a full time position in software development.
+Highly motivated, with excellent interpersonal skills.
 You can see heer my projects - enjoy🙂

  ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=rotshira)